 Type #3 – Capital Notes

 These are generally debt securities that have equity-like features.
-Unlike convertibles, investors usually don’t get their investments converted into stock but gets stock-like features that are embedded into the notes itself.
-For e.g. subordinated debt securities, Knock-out debt securities, perpetual debt securities, etc.
+Unlike convertibles, investors usually don’t get their investments converted into stock.
+They get stock-like features embedded into the notes themselves.
+E.g., subordinated debtSubordinated DebtIn case of liquidation of a company, rankings are provided to various debts for repayment, wherein the kind of debt which is ranked after all the senior debt and other corporate Debts and loans is known as subordinated debt, and the borrowers of such kind of debt are larger corporations or business entities. securities, Knock-out debt securities, perpetual debt securities, etc.

 #1 – Trigger Events

-- Loss of earnings can cause interest payments to defer and can drastically affect the expected returns from that security.
+- Loss of earnings can cause interest payments to defer and drastically affect the expected returns from that security.

 #2 – Volatility